dustinpfister/blog_posts/_posts/lodash_get.md

 ### 2.3 - Making an alternative to \_.get in plain old javaScirpt

-I quickly put together this in a flash, For the most part it seems to work in the same manner, but it is not battle tested.
+So now there is the question of making ones own lodash get method that works more or less the same way.
+Most of the time making a stand alone method for a lodash method is not so hard, and the lodash get method is not really an exception to this.
+I quickly put together this in a flash, for the most part it seems to work in the same manner, but it is not battle tested.

 ```js
 var getByPath = function(obj, path, def) {